 - Rape and sexual abuse

 - Trauma - this can manifest as flashbacks or intrusive imagery

 It's important to note, there are no time limits in therapy.
 You can bring problems that are unfolding now or something you’ve suppressed for years that is demanding expression.
 As a bereavement counsellor, I worked with people whose loss was decades ago but they had not felt able to process their grief before.
 The important thing is not when something happened but how you feel about it now.

-I offer counselling and psychotherapy in Weybridge in Surrey, close to the Surrey towns of Byfleet, Cobham, Claygate, Epsom, Guildford, Hersham, Kingston, Leatherhead, Oxshott, Surbiton, Thames Ditton, Walton-on-Thames and Woking.
-I also work from The Centre for Counselling and Psychotherapy Education (CCPE) in Paddington, London W2.
+I work both in person and online/by telephone for clients who prefer to work remotely.
+I offer in person counselling and psychotherapy in Surrey.
+My office in Weybridge is close to Byfleet, Cobham, Claygate, Epsom, Guildford, Hersham, Kingston, Leatherhead, Oxshott, Surbiton, Thames Ditton, Walton-on-Thames and Woking.

 Please note, I do not offer a crisis service.
 I will respond to calls or emails during normal business hours but if you need urgent help, please contact your GP, go to any A&E department and ask to see the duty psychiatrist or call the Samaritans’ free 24 hour helpline on 116 123.